China Packing List: 13 Vital Items To Pack for the Perfect Backpacking Trip

 8. Hair Care Travel Set

 Item #8 is for you if you’re a girl, hyper-obsessed with her hair health as I am.
 If you’ve ever traveled to Asia, you’ll know that the water quality from the shower is not as great as what you’re used to.
-While I’m not here telling you that you need a shower filter to travel to China (you don’t unless you’re much more hyper-obsessed than me), I always made sure to have products that could protect my hair from the water’s chemicals.
-I always go for an Olaplex Travel Kit when I travel.
-This one is not as complete as I purchased for China, but it’s a good start.

 Essential hair routine to repair, cleanse, and condition for stronger, visibly healthier hair.

-9. Familiar Snacks (That You Actually Like)
+9. Snacks That You Actually Like

-Think about what you would love to eat during a 7-hour train journey.
-Now, please write it down on your China packing list.
 I’m sure that no matter what that is, you’ll not find it in any Chinese mini-market.
 Don’t get me wrong, I love trying new Chinese snacks.
 However, I must admit that I usually don’t long to eat Chinese dried meat or high-sweetened dried fruit.
-So, I suggest bringing some of your favorite snacks to have a plan B in case you’re snack-hungry and can’t find something that inspires you.

 10. Tissues, Wipes & Hand Sanitizer

-These items may indeed be useful for any destination.
-However, you will never find soap to wash your hands in Chinese public toilets.
-Apparently, China is also facing a low production of toilet paper, to the point that public restrooms can’t keep it stocked.
 This is why tissues, wipes, and hand sanitizer are even more essential when traveling to China.
 Make sure you always have them with you in your backpack!

 11. Ear Plugs & Eye Mask (For a Good Rest While Flying)

-If something always makes me laugh, it’s how noisy Chinese people are, or at least the ones I met (no offense, I love it).
-They manage to make sounds even when they’re still and silent.
-It’s a natural talent.
 However, if you’re seated close to them on a 12-hour flight and want to take at least a 9-hour nap, that’s less funny.
 That is why bringing earplugs and an eye mask for the flight is always recommended by law.
-I’m sure you want to avoid waking up by your seatmate’s screen displaying another Chinese drama film!

 12. Umbrella & Raincoat (Even During The Summer)

-In China, no matter the season, you will always need a small umbrella and a raincoat.
+No matter the season in China, you will always need a small umbrella and raincoat.
 If you’re visiting China during the summer season (I hope not), the umbrella will shield you from sunburn where sunscreen’s protection falls short.
-There’s nothing worse than waiting to enter Tiananmen Square under the relentless Chinese July sun without something to provide shade.
-Take it from a girl who’s been through it!
-The raincoat will protect you from pouring rain while citing sights!

 13. Shoes That Are Made for Walking

-I can’t tell you how often I’ve seen lovely Chinese girls hiking with Birkenstock-like sandals.
-I was like, “Why would you do that to your feet?”
-If you plan on traveling to China anytime soon, make sure you bring proper shoes made for walking.
 Walking will likely be the activity that takes up most of your time in China (along with eating), so make sure to pack shoes that can support you throughout your journey.

 This blog post was all about the 13 vital items you need to have in your China Packing List.
 Make sure to write them down and not forget them!